David Finn's professional career as a lighting designer began at the age of 16, working for the puppeteer Burr Tillstrom and KUKLA, FRAN & OLLIE.

-As resident lighting designer for Mikhail Baryshnikov’s White Oak Dance Project from 1993-2000, David designed works by acclaimed choreographers Merce Cunningham, Hanya Holm, Jose Limon, Sara Rudner, Dana Reitz, Tamasaburo Bando and Karole Armitage.
+As resident lighting designer for Mikhail Baryshnikov’s White Oak Dance Project from 1993-2000, David designed works for acclaimed choreographers Merce Cunningham, Hanya Holm, Jose Limon, Dana Reitz, Tamasaburo Bando and Karole Armitage.
 Additional work for dance includes Cinderella (Birmingham Royal Ballet), The Nutcracker (Birmingham and The Australian Ballet), Swan Lake (Bayerisches Staatsballett), and works for Paul Taylor, James Kudelka, Helgi Tomasson, Liam Scarlett and Ashley Page.

-Since 1997, David's career has shifted to the world of opera, where he has designed such works as: the Ring Cycle for The Canadian Opera Company with designer/director Michael Levine and director’s Atom Egoyan, Francois Girard and Tim Albery; six productions for the famed Salzburg Festival, including Ariadne auf Naxos, Opernwelt’s 2001 Production of the year; Boris Goudonov, Lucia Silla, Don Giovanni, Così fan tutti and The Marriage of Figaro and Hansel & Gretel for the Dutch National Opera (Amsterdam); Bluebeard’s Castle/Erwartung, Tannhäuser, The Flying Dutchman, and Peter Grimes for The Royal Opera; ; Ariane et Barbe-Bleu for director/designer Anna Viebrock and The Paris Opera; Rusalka for the Lyric Opera of Chicago; Rheingold, The Tales of Hoffmann, and Monteverdi’s Orfeo for The Stuttgart Opera; Otello for Opera de la Monnaie (Brussels); Tannhauser for the Berliner Staatsoper; The Marriage of Figaro and Don Giovanni for Opera Australia; Falstaff for Maggio Musicale (Florence); MASSACRE, a world première for the Vienna Festwochen; Lost Highway, an operatic transposition of David Lynch’s film for Steirischerherbst (Graz); and Alcina, Doktor Faust and Lady Macbeth of Mtsensk for The San Francisco Opera.
+Since 1997, David's career shifted to the world of opera, where he designed the Ring Cycle for The Canadian Opera Company; Parsifal at The Metropolitan Opera; six productions for the famed Salzburg Festival, including Ariadne auf Naxos; Boris Godunov, Lucia Silla, Don Giovanni, Così fan tutte, The Marriage of Figaro and Hansel & Gretel for the Dutch National Opera (Amsterdam); Bluebeard’s Castle/Erwartung, Tannhauser, The Flying Dutchman, and Peter Grimes for The Royal Opera; Ariane et Barbe-Bleu for The Paris Opera; Rusalka for the Lyric Opera of Chicago; Rheingold, The Tales of Hoffman and Monteverdi’s Orfeo for The Stuttgart Opera; Otello for Opera de la Monnaie (Brussels); Tannhauser for the Berliner Staatsoper; The Marriage of Figaro and Don Giovanni for Opera Australia; Falstaff for Maggio Musicale (Florence); Massacre, a world premiere for the Vienna Festwochen; Lost Highway, an operatic transposition of David Lynch’s film for Steirischerherbst (Graz); and Alcina, Doktor Faust and Lady Macbeth of Mtsensk for The San Francisco Opera.

-Lighting design for the theatre includes: A Hunting Gun for Usine C in Montreal and the Parco Theater, Tokyo; Angst for the Salzburg Festival; A Doll’s House for Carey Perloff at ACT – San Francisco; Elektra and The Nerve Meter for the Burgtheater – Vienna; Fit for Life for Stadttheater Köln; The National Theater of Czechoslovakia’s production of King Lear, directed by The Royal Shakespeare's Barry Kyle; The Pirates of Penzance for Teater des Westens in Berlin; performance pieces Wege und Machierungen Projects I and II for Theater Basel, Switzerland; A Century of Lust for the Archa Theater in Prague; Gypsy, Cinderella, Oliver and The Umbrellas of Cherbourg for Robert Redford’s Sundance Theater Institute; and two world premières for The Children’s Theater of Minneapolis.
-David has also designed several off-Broadway premieres in New York.
+Lighting design for the theater includes: Atomic, an off-broadway musical; The Hunting Gun (Montreal, Tokyo); Angst - Salzburg Festival; A Doll’s House - ACT (San Francisco); Elektra and The Nerve Meter - Burgtheater (Vienna); The National Theater of Czechoslovakia’s production of King Lear; The Pirates of Penzance for Teater des Westens - Berlin; four musicals for Robert Redford’s Sundance Theater Institute; and two world premieres for The Children’s Theater of Minneapolis.

-As an architectural lighting designer, David collaborated with Herzog & de Meuron from Basel, Switzerland on concepts for a case-study glass house - the Kramlich Residence.
-He designed the lighting for the entire sitescape of World Expo '88 in Brisbane, Australia for Artistic Director Sir John Truscott.
-In New York, David worked on dozens of commercial restaurants, retail and theatre spaces including: Le Bernardin, The Hudson River Club, Polo Ralph Lauren and the studio performance space at the Jacob's Pillow Dance Festival.
-In 2001, he designed a permanent installation entitled Steps in Time in the Hyperion Theater for Walt Disney’s California Adventureland.
-David continues to consult for many architects throughout the world, including Ron Pompei of Pompei A.D.
-(Urban Outfitters, Anthropologie), Architecture & Light, and Gensler (QVC).
+As an architectural lighting designer, David collaborated with Herzog & de Meuron from Basel, Switzerland on a case-study glass house - the Kramlich Residence.
+He designed the lighting for the entire sitescape of WORLD EXPO ’88 in Brisbane, Australia for Artistic Director Sir John Truscott.
+In New York, David worked on restaurants, retail and theater spaces including: Le Bernardin, The Hudson River Club, Polo Ralph Lauren and the studio performance space at the Jacob's Pillow Dance Festival.

-Film work includes the lighting design for stage scenes in Martin Scorsese’s The Age of Innocence.
-David directed a documentary film, The Green Monster, which premièred for POV on PBS in June 1999.
-The film received induction into the Museum of Television and Radio in New York as one of the ten best documentary films of that year.
+Film work includes the lighting for stage scenes in Scorsese’s The Age of Innocence.
+David directed a documentary film, The Green Monster, which premiered on PBS America in June 1999.

-Recent awards include the 2011 Yomiuri Award for Outstanding Lighting Design for The Hunting Gun at the Parco Theater, Tokyo, and the 2012 Knight of Illumination Award for Best Dance Lighting Design for Sweet Violets (Royal Ballet); the 2015 Dora Award for Siegfried (Canadian Opera Company); and the 2016 Green Room Award for The Marriage of Figaro (Opera Australia).
+Recent awards include the 2011 Yomiuri Award for Outstanding Lighting Design for The Hunting Gun (Tokyo); the 2012 Knight of Illumination Award for Best Dance Lighting Design for Sweet Violets (Royal Ballet); the 2015 Dora Award for Siegfried (Canadian Opera Company); and the 2016 Green Room Award for The Marriage of Figaro (Opera Australia).